WebWeWant/webwewant.fyi/wants/5f033971446abbbbcfbdab4a.md

 ---
-title: The ability to specify `line-spacing` instead of `line-height`
+title: I want the ability to specify `line-spacing` instead of `line-height`
 date: 2020-07-06T14:47:13.204Z
 submitter: ephys
 number: 5f033971446abbbbcfbdab4a